Skip to content

 • This follows the convention of printf -v <var>.

-• Without the -v option, the function outputs the elements on lines to stdout.
+• Without the -v option, the function outputs the elements on lines to standard output.

 • Associated function with _v suffix store the result in a hardcoded scratch variable L_v.